-In wildfire situations, the influence of individual setting components (prevailing winds, terrain slope, and aspect) often do not result in observably significant changes in WH levels; the exception being the presence of fuel models.
-Detectible changes in WH level are usually definable only when two, or more, components act with cumulative effects.
+In wildfire situations the influence of individual setting components (prevailing winds, terrain slope, and aspect) often do not result in observably significant changes in WHR levels; an exception being the presence of fuel models.
+Detectible changes in WHR level are usually definable only when two, or more, components act with cumulative effects.
 An example of this cumulative effect would involve a prevailing wind of notable velocity blowing directly up a 40 percent south-facing slope through dense woodlands or forests.
-Specifically identifying what combinations of setting components result in undesirable WH conditions and located where they are within an area for which wildfire planning is needed is of primary importance.
+Specifically identifying what combinations of setting components result in undesirable WHR conditions and the locating where they are within an area for which wildfire planning is needed is of primary importance.